wwwillchen/lighthouse/plots/README.md

 # Run lighthouse to collect metrics data
 $ node measure.js

+# OR if you want to specify an out directory
+$ node measure.js --out out-123

 # Analyze the data to generate a summary file (i.e. out-hello/generatedResults.js)
 # This will launch the charts web page in the browser
 # node analyze.js {out_directory}